August 13, 2018

-If you would like to talk about your retirement and how it factors into your financial plans, give us a call.
+If you would like to discuss your options for claiming Social Security benefits, give us a call.

 Weekly Focus – Think About It

 “Take time for all things: great haste makes great waste.”

 --Benjamin Franklin, Founding Father